kreludan/chokato/README.md

 * The Snowager
 * The Advent Calendar
 * Potentially Trudy's Surprise and/or the Qasalan Expellibox?

+Also not entirely sure that the Fruit Machine is working.
+Make sure to double check that, among other things

 Given that some of the dailies can also be detrimental at times, it'd be nice to let people choose which ones they want.
 That might take some more work, though.